The Lego Ninjago Movie (Lego theme)

-The Lego Ninjago Movie was a product line based on The Lego Ninjago Movie, the third film of The Lego Movie franchise.
-It was licensed from The Lego Group and Warner Bros.
-Animation.
-The theme was introduced in 2017 as part of a licensing and merchandising programme associated with the film.
+The Lego Ninjago Movie is a discontinued product line based on The Lego Ninjago Movie, the third film of The Lego Movie franchise.
+It was licensed from The Lego Group, Warner Bros.
+Pictures, and Warner Animation Group.
+The theme was introduced on 1 August 2017 as part of a licensing and merchandising programme associated with the film.
 Alongside the release of the Lego sets, the programme included the release of several promotional short films and The Lego Ninjago Movie Video Game.
-The product line was discontinued by the end of 2019.
+The product line was discontinued by 31 December 2019.

 Overview

 The Lego Ninjago Movie theme was based on the characters and events of the 2017 film titled The Lego Ninjago Movie.
 The main focus of the line is Lloyd Garmadon, the leader of a group of six teenage ninja and the son of Lord Garmadon, the villainous warlord who is intent on conquering Ninjago City.
-The film and toy line were based on the long running Lego Ninjago theme and its associated computer-animated television series, Ninjago, which were launched in 2011.
+The film and toy line were based on the long running Lego Ninjago theme and its associated animated television series, Ninjago, which were launched in 2011.